(Above) A stellar

 sex-reassignment surgery (SRS), aka gender confirmation surgery (GCS) in

-additions in areas of particular interest to me.
+references to major news stories, and make small additions in areas of particular interest to me.
 I have also

 removed or re-worded some pages, photos and information that would now be considered